 You are a self-employed consultant in Germany, the Netherlands, France, or any other EU member state, and your accountant just rejected your ChatGPT Plus invoice.
-The PDF shows the $20/€19 line item, but the VAT field is blank, or the customer name is missing, or the VAT number you entered for reverse-charge treatment was never captured.
+The PDF shows the $20 / €19 line item, but the VAT field is blank, or the customer name is missing, or the VAT number you entered for reverse-charge treatment was never captured.
 UK customers running through a Ltd company hit the same issue with HMRC-compliant invoices.
-This is fixable in nearly every case — OpenAI does issue compliant tax invoices, but you have to fill in the right fields in the right billing screen, and certain country/customer-type combinations need a specific reverse-charge configuration that is easy to miss at signup.
+OpenAI does issue compliant tax invoices, but only if you enter your business Tax ID in the right billing screen, and certain country / customer-type combinations need reverse-charge treatment that is easy to miss at signup.

 Common causes